I'm Getting Married, & I Can't Stop Thinking About Death

 The truth is, I don’t want a black dress, a cake shaped like a gravestone, or a ring with a skull on it (at least not for my wedding ring, but I will happily wear rings with skulls on them otherwise).

 But I am who I am, and I am a woman who has always loved a happy ending that comes with a touch of melancholy, nostalgia, or macabre.
 The first two movies I remember loving were Cinderella and The Nightmare Before Christmas.
-I know that last one sounds suspiciously goth given the fact that you can always find the film’s merchandise at the ever present mall beacon for beginner goths, Hot Topic, but it wasn’t like that for me.
+I know that last one sounds suspiciously goth but it wasn’t like that for me.
 What I loved most about The Nightmare Before Christmas was how so many of the monsters, witches, ghouls, and skeletons who should have made me afraid, actually made me laugh, and swoon, and sing.
 The film turned my fear of the unknown and the seemingly monstrous into a pleasant experience.
 It taught me the joy of finding beauty in what others would call gruesome, in a woman who is also a doll who stitches herself back together, and in the loyalty of a pet dog who is also a ghost with a gleaming red nose.
 Yes, even as a kid, I understood the movie to mean, there are many ways to be a pretty thing.

 Advertisement